|

 Learning to budget is hard.

 There is no way to get around that one.
-Even on our site, we teach you How to Budget Money and Still Enjoy Life.
-But, it takes time and patience get to the budgeting concepts down.
+Even on our site, we teach you budgeting.
+But, it takes time and patience to get to the budgeting concepts down.

 This time spent in a no spend challenge will show you how much you actually need to spend on certain categories.
 Thus, making your budgeting process more accurate and much easier to maintain.